 Three Great Walks near Queenstown

-Choose your track and plan your Great Walk adventure with this comprehensive guide to hiking Queenstown's three Great Walks
+Plan your Great Walk adventure with this comprehensive guide to hiking the three Great Walks near Queenstown.

 Be prepared for alpine hiking conditions

-Despite their close proximity to civilisation, many of the day-walks around Queenstown are in rugged terrain, crossing rivers or streams and following steep tracks with precipitous drop-offs.
+Despite their close proximity to Queenstown, many of the day walks in our region are in remote, rugged terrain and involve crossing rivers or following steep tracks with precipitous drop-offs.
 Sturdy shoes or proper hiking boots are generally required, as is appropriate clothing for the conditions.
 The weather can deteriorate very quickly, especially in the mountains.
-Read the New Zealand Outdoor Safety Code to prepare for any trip into the backcountry.
+Read the New Zealand Outdoor Safety Code and visit Plan My Walk to prepare for any trip into the backcountry.